 - HPHT (High-Pressure, High-Temperature)

 - CVD (Chemical Vapor Deposition)

-The High Pressure High Temperature method was introduced in the 1950s and is the original method of manufacturing lab-made diamonds.
-In addition to growing diamonds, this method can also enhance the color of lab diamonds to blue, pink, and yellow colors, among others.
+The High-Pressure, High-Temperature method was introduced in the 1950s and is the original method of manufacturing lab-made diamonds.
+In addition to growing diamonds, this method can also enhance the color of lab diamonds to blue, pink, and yellow, among others.

-Both HPHT and CVD come with their own respective advantages and disadvantages.
+Both HPHT and CVD come with their respective advantages and disadvantages.
 Thus, it is essential to assess each stone on its own merits.
 Some dealers are agnostic, while others prefer HPHT to prevent crystal strain and CVD to avoid any blue nuance or phosphorescence changes.
-Admittedly, the bulk of diamonds in the marketplace available today are CVD, especially in the D/E color and more than 1.25ct. range.
+Admittedly, the bulk of diamonds in the marketplace available today are CVD, especially in the D/E color and 1.25ct.+ range.

 Brown and grey undertones, black polycrystalline inclusions (especially on the girdle), strain or graining in the diamond, signs of iterative growth patterns called striations, and obvious HPHT post-growth treatment (which can give a CVD diamond a "straw" or light-yellow grey color) are all indicators of CVD.

-Lab experts search for boron's blue nuance, titanium's grey undertone, phosphorescence (which is not the same as fluorescence), growth sector zoning, and metal flux inclusions when it comes to HPHT.
-From little bags of melee to bigger certified items, the methodology adopted is usually crafted with extreme care.
+Lab experts search for boron's blue nuance, titanium's grey undertone, phosphorescence (not the same as fluorescence), growth sector zoning, and metal flux inclusions in HPHT diamonds.

 - On the Mohs scale, it has a hardness of ten